-Physiotherapy is a health discipline that addresses a variety of health problems that can affect muscles, joints, bones, the respiratory, cardiovascular and neurological systems.
+Physiotherapy is a health discipline that addresses a variety of health problems that can affect muscles, joints, bones, and the respiratory, cardiovascular, and neurological systems.

-Physio treatments have the purpose to effectively relieve the symptoms of consultation and optimize the physical capacity and the participation of people in activities of daily life, work and leisure.
+Physiotherapy treatments have the purpose to effectively relieve the symptoms of consultation and optimize the physical capacity and the participation of people in activities of daily life, work, and leisure.

 - Manual techniques: mobilization, friction, muscle relaxation techniques

 - Physical agents: ice, heat